Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Related Work

-Chemical reaction condition recommendation tasks aim to recommend catalysts, reagents, solvents, or other conditions for a specific reaction.
-The exploration of a suitable condition is crucial for the realization of CASP, as it dictates the expected outcomes, including reaction yields and rates~\cite{schnitzer2024machine}.
-Gao et al. developed a neural network model to predict the chemical context as well as the temperature for any particular organic reaction~\cite{gao2018using}; Maser et al. proposed a machine-learned ranking model to predict the set of conditions used in a reaction as a binary vector~\cite{maser2021multilabel}; Wang et al. proposed Parrot, a powerful and interpretable Transformer-based model for the prediction of reaction condition~\cite{wang2023generic}; In the meantime, in order to enhance the representation of reactions, Qian et al.~\cite{qian2023predictive} designed TextReact, which introduced relevant corpus retrieved from literature to enhance the molecular representation of the reaction based on SMILES.
+Chemical reaction condition prediction tasks aim to identify catalysts, reagents, solvents, or other conditions for a specific reaction.
+The exploration of a suitable condition is crucial in synthetic chemistry, as it dictates the expected outcomes, including reaction yields and rates~\cite{schnitzer2024machine}.
+Gao et al. developed a neural network model to predict the chemical context as well as the temperature for any particular organic reaction~\cite{gao2018using}; Maser et al. proposed a machine-learned ranking model to predict the set of conditions used in a reaction as a binary vector~\cite{maser2021multilabel}; Wang et al. proposed Parrot, a powerful and interpretable transformer-based model for the prediction of reaction condition~\cite{wang2023generic}; In the meantime, in order to enhance the representation of reactions, Qian et al.~\cite{qian2023predictive} designed TextReact, which introduced relevant corpus retrieved from literature to enhance the molecular representation of the reaction based on SMILES.
 Nevertheless, these methods rely on manual feature selection by experts' knowledge and lack a general prediction model with powerful reaction representation.

-Nowadays, the emergency of generative pre-trained transformer-based large language models (LLMs), typified by GPT-4, has triggered keen interest in leveraging such techniques to tackle chemistry challenges~\cite{baum2021artificial, openai2023gpt}.
-Several works focus on chemical agents for the exploration of chemical conditions~\cite{boiko2023autonomous, m2024augmenting}.
-However, for tasks demanding a precise understanding of molecular SMILES representation, such as reaction prediction, and retrosynthesis, LLMs exhibited a less competitive performance than traditional machine learning baselines~\cite{guo2023can}.
-Partially, the reason is that, without an in-depth understanding of the SMILES strings, and the reaction process that transforms reactants into products, it will be difficult for LLMs to generate accurate responses.
+Nowadays, the emergence of generative pre-trained transformer-based large language models (LLMs), typified by GPT-4, has triggered keen interest in leveraging such techniques to tackle chemistry challenges~\cite{baum2021artificial, openai2023gpt}.
+Several works focus on chemical agents for the exploration of chemical conditions.
+Boiko et al. ~\cite{boiko2023autonomous} proposed a GPT-4 driven scientific agent system to plan and perform complex experiments, which accelerates reaction condition screening and experimental automation in chemistry; Bran et al. developed ChemCrow, which augmented LLMs with chem-expert-designed tools~\cite{m2024augmenting}; However, for tasks demanding a precise understanding of molecular SMILES representation, such as reaction prediction, and retrosynthesis, LLMs exhibited a less competitive performance than traditional machine learning baselines~\cite{guo2023can}.
+Partially, the reason is that, without an in-depth understanding of the SMILES strings and the reaction process that transforms reactants into products, it will be difficult for LLMs to generate accurate responses.